karthikeyan-cool/PrismJs-plugin-runJavascript/README.md

 # How to build

-- To build from source, use the command
+- To build from source, use the following commands

 ```shell
 npm install